Frequently Asked Questions

 After the close on your relinquished property, you have 45 calendar days to identify potential replacement assets.
 Within than identification period, you must submit a written document to your 1031 qualified intermediary with a list of potential purchase addresses.

 We will provide an electronic form that you can use an update at any time before the end of your identification window.

 The IRS is fairly liberal with its definition of like-kind real estate.
-Single-family and multi-family are like kind.
+Single-family and multi-family are like-kind.
 Commercial and residential can be like-kind.
 The definition even covers unimproved land and mineral rights.
-If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact our coordinators.
+If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact a 1031 exchange officer.

-Yes!
 You can buy or sell partial properties, single properties, or multiple properties in the same exchange.

 Keep in mind that all activity in a single exchange must still comply with the 45-day and 180-day rules — as well as identification rules — no matter how many assets are involved.

-It depends.
 Some selling expenses and closing costs may be paid for with 1031 exchange proceeds; other costs must be paid for with after-tax funds.
 Examples of items that your proceeds may pay for include title insurance premiums, escrow fees, referral fees, qualified intermediary fees, recording fees, and broker commissions.

 You may never use 1031 proceeds to pay for lender fees, prorated taxes or rents, security deposits, or repairs/maintenance.
 Any proceeds used for these purposes will become taxable.